Cognitive Assessments in Primary Care: Preparation and Tools May Mitigate Diagnosis Risks

 Carol Murray, RHIA, CPHRM, Senior Patient Safety Risk Manager, The Doctors Company, Part of TDC Group

-In recognition of the scale on which assessments are needed due to the aging population of the United States, CMS has increased payment for primary care providers who perform cognitive assessments.
-As practices take advantage of CMS’s new billing rules, successfully integrating cognitive evaluations into a practice’s workflow without magnifying liability risks takes some preparation.
+Primary care practitioners may be unaware of cognitive impairment in their cognitively impaired patients, or they may fail to offer cognitive evaluations.
+In recognition of the scale on which assessments are needed due to the aging population of the United States, CMS increased payment for primary care practitioners who perform cognitive assessments.
+As practices care for the increase in older patients and take advantage of the CMS billing rules, successfully integrating cognitive evaluations into a practice’s workflow without magnifying liability risks takes some preparation.

 Diagnostic Cautions

-Patients who have recently experienced cognitive changes are often seen first by their primary care providers.
-While spouses or family members sometimes assume these changes are caused by dementia, they could be caused by a medication issue, or by multiple sclerosis, a brain tumor, or any other number of other organic causes which, if suspected by the primary care provider, would necessitate a referral to neurology.
-Providers should remain mindful of the need to avoid cognitive biases like anchoring or premature closure. while distinguishing between dementia and the many other possible causes of cognitive changes.
-Therefore, to avoid claims related to delayed diagnosis of other conditions, primary care providers may wish to review the symptoms that could indicate an organic problem, as well as those that could indicate an issue in the psychiatric domain prior to offering cognitive assessments.
+Often, a patient who has recently experienced cognitive changes is seen first by a primary care practitioner.
+While the spouse or family members sometimes assume that changes are caused by dementia, they could also be caused by medications or other diseases (such as multiple sclerosis or a brain tumor), necessitating a referral to neurology.
+Cognitive biases like anchoring or premature closure may interfere with distinguishing between dementia and the many other possible causes of cognitive changes.
+To avoid claims related to delayed diagnosis of other conditions, review the symptoms that could indicate an organic or psychiatric issue prior to offering cognitive assessments.

 Timing of Dementia Screening

-In September 2019, the American Academy of Neurology recommended annual screening guidelines for older adults.
-In the interests of potential early intervention, they recommended screenings even in the absence of any reported cognitive symptoms.
-However, both the U.S. Preventive Services Task Force and the American Academy of Family Physicians have expressed reservations about this practice, citing the stress and the self-doubt that could be inspired by the screening itself as a potential patient harm.
+In 2019, the American Academy of Neurology (AAN) recommended annual screening guidelines for older adults as a quality metric.
+In the interests of potential early intervention, AAN recommends screenings even in the absence of any reported cognitive symptoms.
+However, reservations about this practice include the stress and self-doubt that could be inspired by the screening itself as a potential patient harm.

-When some symptoms are present, observed perhaps by a spouse or family member, all agree that performing an assessment early on can convey some benefits.
-Even in the absence of any available medical intervention that could resolve the issue, providers can advise many measures to help protect the patient from harm.
+When some symptoms are present, however, all agree that performing an early assessment can convey some benefits.
+Even in the absence of any available medical intervention that could resolve the issue, practitioners can advise on measures to help protect the patient from harm.

 Risk Reduction for Patients With Dementia

-At the other end of the spectrum from the patient with few symptoms present is the patient who arrives for the cognitive evaluation in the advanced stages of dementia.
-In such cases, the provider should evaluate whether the patient is at risk of harm in their current living situation.
-It may be possible to extend their time in the home by removing any obvious tripping hazards, such as rugs, protecting from fires by shutting off the stove and using a microwave as a substitute, or by utilizing a caregiver or adult daycare.
+Some patients may arrive for a cognitive evaluation in the advanced stages of dementia.
+In such cases, the practitioner should evaluate whether the patient is at risk of harm in their current living situation.
+It may be possible to extend the patient’s time at home by removing any obvious tripping hazards (rugs, for example), protecting the patient from fires by shutting off the stove and using a microwave as a substitute, or by utilizing a caregiver or adult daycare.
 Another measure might be to close off areas of the home, like an upstairs or basement area.
-If family members are living with the patient, the use of alarming devices, especially on doors, can assist with protections.
+If family members are living with the patient, the use of alarm devices, especially on doors, can assist with protection.

-This is where knowing community resources proves valuable.
-Even though they may be familiar with a few major programs, providers should become familiar with all programs that their community offers, such as local religious organizations that provide adult daycare or other support to help protect the patient when the family members are not at home.
-Especially when family members are just becoming aware of the extent of the patient’s needs, and just beginning to intervene, such community resources can provide stopgap measures that impact patient safety.
+Practitioners should become familiar with all programs that their community offers, such as local religious organizations that provide adult daycare or other support to help protect the patient when family members are not at home.
+When family members are discovering the extent of the patient’s needs and just beginning to intervene, community resources can help with patient safety by covering gaps in care.

 Researching community resources is part of preparing the practice’s toolkit for cognitive assessments.
-Ideally, this toolkit should prepare the provider and practice to perform the assessment and arrive at the correct diagnosis (if any) or referral, and to take steps toward the plan of care.
-Preventing or at least mitigating immediate safety risks for the patient both increases patient safety and mitigates provider liability.
+Ideally, the toolkit should prepare the practitioner and practice to perform the assessment, arrive at a diagnosis or make a referral, and formulate the plan of care.
+Preventing or mitigating immediate safety risks for the patient increases patient safety and reduces practitioner liability.

 Assessment Tools

-A dementia-screening visit typically lasts about 50 minutes, and includes the patient as well as the person CMS describes as an “independent historian,” typically a spouse or family member.
-CMS does allow dementia assessments to be performed via telehealth, and says it will do so permanently.
+A dementia-screening visit typically lasts about 50 minutes and includes the patient as well as the person that CMS describes as an “independent historian,” typically a spouse or family member.
+CMS allows dementia assessments to be performed via telehealth.

-A number of tools are available for physicians and advanced practice providers who plan to perform cognitive assessments.
-They include:
+A number of tools are available for practitioners who plan to perform cognitive assessments.
+They include the following tools:

-• Clock Drawing Test (CDT): This dementia assessment is familiar to many primary care providers.
-Patients are handed a pre-drawn clock face, and asked to add numbers and arms to the clock so that it shows a particular time.
-Because this test demands simultaneous deployment of cognitive, motor, and perceptual functions, the patient’s degree of ability to complete this task offers a quick sketch of their overall current cognitive functioning.
+• Clock Drawing Test (CDT): Patients are handed a pre-drawn clock face and asked to add numbers and arms to the clock so that it shows a particular time.
+Because this test demands simultaneous deployment of cognitive, motor, and perceptual functions, the patient’s degree of ability to complete the task offers a quick sketch of overall current cognitive functioning.

 • Mini–Mental Status Examination (MMSE): This assessment asks questions that test the patient’s orientation, memory, attention, language, and visual-spatial skills.
 It stratifies its scoring based on the patient’s education level.